-Dr. Arunabha Sengupta_pic Dr. Arunabha Sengupta (Surgical Oncologist)
+Dr. Arunabha Sengupta

-How is cancer surgery different from other surgeries ?
+How is Cancer Surgery different from other surgeries?

 Cancer surgery is just not anatomical excision of some diseased tissues.
 It is in effect a biological process that helps the body to turn the tide against a pathological process defying the normal regulatory and defensive mechanisms of the body.
 Cancer surgery certainly involves dissection and excision of tissues but it aims to do much more and beyond the anatomical correction of a hernia defect or excision of a diseased appendix.

-Radical or Conservative surgery ?
+Radical or Conservative Surgery?

 Radical surgery practically means removal of a whole organ along with surrounding tissues and nodes, like removal of a whole breast for breast cancer to get a cure.
 But studies have shown that in selected cases same result can be obtained without removing the whole organ and attempts are now made to conserve organs, particularly important organs like breast, voice box, rectum etc. by specially designed conservative surgeries.

-What is the rationale of excising a cancerous growth ?
+What is the rationale of excising a Cancerous Growth?

 The act of cancer surgery starts from the belief that a cancerous process begins in a small area in an organ and then gradually becomes larger and spreads to the surrounding tissues and when the cancer cells shed by the main mass begin to migrate through the vessels draining that particular organ, the regional lymph nodes are the first sanctuaries to arrest and harbor them.

-It also believes that most of the time there is a sufficient time lag between the clinical manifestation of a tumor and its spread beyond the regional nodes and if the disease bearing part with all round wide margins and regional nodes can be excised in that window of opportunity, there is a reasonable chance of curing the disease (fig 1).
+It also believes that most of the time there is a sufficient time lag between the clinical manifestation of a tumour and its spread beyond the regional nodes and if the disease bearing part with all round wide margins and regional nodes can be excised in that window of opportunity, there is a reasonable chance of curing the disease (fig 1).
 Slow growing cancers are thus more suitable for surgical treatment and that is why initial surgery for malignancy is more successful than operations for recurrence at a later stage.

 Cancer surgery thus aims to remove the disease process along with its surrounding tissues and the known possible sites of regional spread i.e. the regional nodes before the disease has spread to the other parts of the body.
 An exercise that is indicated by adding the term ‘radical’ before the name of the operation.
 So removal of a diseased breast or stomach for cancer is not just mastectomy or gastrectomy, it is radical mastectomy or radical gastrectomy.
 See the nodal groups around the stomach (fig 2).
 In executing a radical gastrectomy, all these nodes are required to be removed.

-What are the other goals of cancer surgery ?
+What are the other goals of Cancer Surgery?

 Cancer surgery has many other goals other than curing the disease by excision, though that is ideally the ultimate long term goal.
 It has many short term goals as well.
 Other than doing biopsy and staging procedures, it can be employed to relieve obstruction, arrest bleeding, correct a functional defect, and to facilitate employment of other therapies by debulking a tumor mass.
 According to the stage and nature of the disease its intent can be curative, palliative, adjunctive to other therapies, or simply diagnostic.
 Reconstruction of the created defect and rehabilitation is also an integral part of a good oncological operation.